 2022 – “In Transit ” Tina Skukan Gallery

 My work has been sold to both local and international collectors including Carlos Alberto Parreira, the Bafana Bafana coach during the 2010 Soccer World Cup.

 I studied art at school, and worked in pastels and pencil for over 25 years.
 I studied oil painting with Elbie de Muillon from 2005-2007.
 I have done various art courses throughout the years at Openwindow School of Visual Communication, Traditional Illustration with Daniel Du Plessis, Watercolours with Trevor Lloyd Evans, and Advanced oil painting under Danie de Wet.
 I studied painting and other aspects of art at Studio Collectives Art Studio, with Lucas de Wit & Douw Van Heerden and etching with Meikie Lourens to explore and improve on my skills.

-I have taken numerous trips all over South Africa on my motorcycle or car where I take my camera, taking photos of landscapes, old houses, animals and anything I think would make a great painting!
+I have taken numerous trips all over South Africa on my adventure motorcycle or Jimny where I take my camera, taking photos of landscapes, old houses, animals and anything I think would make a great painting!
 I love atmosphere, light and texture and that is what I look for when I am looking for reference material.

 In 2019 I took a trip to Europe, The Netherlands and France, to go and explore as many art museums as I could so I could learn from the master themselves which you cannot do by looking at photographs.
 The experience influenced me and the way I see art, and my teaching.